roddehugo/roomcontroller/docs/choosing-the-right-tools.md

 Engineering topics:

 - Examples project on targeted platforms
-- Presence of simulator or integration with Qemu
+- Presence of simulator or integration with QEMU
 - Ease of proving on Raspbian or Ubuntu (Debian based OS)
 - Ease of portability on Yocto based Linux

 ## Qt

 ## LittlevGL

+## µGFX

 ## TouchGFX